How Michael Helps Clients

 Michael is frequently invited to speak on issues related to healthcare litigation and trends in the industry.

-In addition to his litigation practice, Michael also provides counseling to healthcare clients.
+In addition to his litigation practice, Michael provides counseling and assists healthcare clients with regulatory issues.
 He has conducted training related to risk management and the litigation process.
-He also drafts arbitration agreements and forum selection clauses for healthcare providers.
+He also drafts admission agreements, arbitration agreements, and forum selection clauses for healthcare providers.

 To learn more about industry rankings, click here.